khanhdo2000/WattpadDownloader/README.md

 # Wattpad Downloader

-A web application that allows users to download Wattpad stories as PDF or EPUB files.
+A web application that allows users to download Wattpad stories as PDF, EPUB, or MOBI files.

 ## Features

-- Download Wattpad stories as PDF or EPUB
+- Download Wattpad stories as PDF, EPUB, or MOBI
 - Support for both free and paid stories (with authentication)
 - Image downloading support
 - RTL language support (Arabic, etc.)